Ekinadoese/CAPSTONE-LITA-CUSTOMER-SUBSCRIPTION-PROJECT/README.md

 **Upsell Opportunities:** Basic plan customers should be encouraged to upgrade to higher tiers, as Premium and Standard plans generate comparable revenue.

 **Customer Feedback:** There is a need to Gather insights from canceled customers through survey to identify pain points and improve service offerings.
+Analyze customer behavior in regions with flat growth (West and North) to identify barriers to expansion.
+Use this insight to design new subscription tiers or incentives.

 **Regional Promotions:** Since East has the most customers, it is important to leverage this region for pilot campaigns or referral incentives